pymedphys/pymedphys/docs/developer/file-structure.rst

                  GitHub page`_, *README.rst* determines the text you see below the file structure.

-:``LICENSE``: A text file that contains a full copy of the AGPL-3.0 license.
+:``LICENSE-AGPL-3.0-or-later``: A text file that contains a full copy of the
-              Since PyMedPhys is licensed under the AGPL-3.0 (with additional terms from the Apache-2.0), it is included for reference.
+                                AGPL-3.0 license.
+Since PyMedPhys is licensed
+                                under the AGPL-3.0 (with additional terms from the Apache-2.0), it is included for reference.

-:``Apache-2.0``: A text file that contains a full copy of the Apache-2.0
+:``LICENSE-Apache-2.0``: A text file that contains a full copy of the
-                 license.
-Since the PyMedPhys license includes terms from the Apache-2.0, it is included for reference.
+                         Apache-2.0 license.
+Since the PyMedPhys license
+                         includes terms from the Apache-2.0, it is included for reference.

 :``changelog.md``: A text file containing release notes for the PyMedPhys
                    source code library. *changelog.md* determines the text